LightwaveSmartHome/homeassistant-lightwave-smart/README.md

-# Beta - v3.5.37
+# Beta - x

-Please see the latest beta [v3.5.37](https://github.com/LightwaveSmartHome/homeassistant-lightwave-smart/releases/tag/v3.5.37-Beta)
+Latest beta has known issues please do not use.

 If you have questions or comments please see the [discussion](https://github.com/LightwaveSmartHome/homeassistant-lightwave-smart/discussions/23)